 The Company is committed to protecting the privacy and security of your personal information.

-This Privacy Notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) (in the case of both, as amended from time to time).
+This Privacy Notice describes how we collect and use personal information about you during and after your working relationship with us, in accordance with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) (in the case of both, as amended from time to time).

 It applies to all our People as defined above.